ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

     </tr>
     </tbody>
     </table>
 9. From the {{site.data.keyword.openshiftshort}} web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command**.
-Display and copy the `oc login` token command into your terminal to authenticate via the CLI.<p class="tip">Save your cluster master URL to access the {{site.data.keyword.openshiftshort}} console later.
+Display and copy the `oc login` token command into your command line to authenticate via the CLI.<p class="tip">Save your cluster master URL to access the {{site.data.keyword.openshiftshort}} console later.
 In future sessions, you can skip the `cluster config` step and copy the login command from the console instead.</p>
 10. Verify that the `oc` commands run properly with your cluster by checking the version.
     ```
     oc version